When to Hire a WordPress Development Agency vs Freelancers

 A. WordPress Agency vs Freelancer: Skillset and Team Structure

-A WordPress development agency operates with a cross-functional team.
+A WordPress development agency works with a cross-functional team.
 This typically includes:

 B. Project Management and Communication Models